IN CASE OF AN EMERGENCY:

 - 1 triangular bandage, 40 x 40 x 56 in. minimum

 - 16 adhesive bandages, 1 x 3 inch

 - 4 sterile pads, 3 x 3 in. minimum

 - 6 burn treatment applications, 1/32 oz. each

 All accidents and injuries, no matter how minor, are required to be reported to University officials through the injury/illness reporting system.
 The supervisor of an injured employee, the department head, or a designated individual within the department must complete all sections of this form within 24 hours after the injury is first reported.
-The Safety Incident or Accident Report (SIAR) can be found on the EHS webpage at http://safety.uoregon.edu/injury-reporting-and-workers-compensation.
+The Workplace Injury Report can be found on the SRS webpage.